Recession shapes: U-shaped

 A U-shaped recession is longer than a V-shaped recession and has a less-clearly defined trough.
 GDP may shrink for several quarters, and only slowly return to trend growth.
 Simon Johnson, former chief economist for the International Monetary Fund, says a U-shaped recession is like a bathtub: "You go in.
 You stay in.
 The sides are slippery.
 You know, maybe there's some bumpy stuff in the bottom, but you don't come out of the bathtub for a long time."

 The 1973–75 recession in the United States can be considered a U-shaped recession.
 In early 1973, the economy began to shrink and continued to decline or have very low growth for nearly two years.
 After bumping along the bottom, the economy climbed back to recovery in 1975.

-W-shaped

-W-Shape: US 1980–82 recession.